© Crown copyright 2019

 The level of violent crime is very low, but pick pocketing and other street crime can occur.
 You should take extra care of passports, credit cards and money in crowded areas and when checking in and out of hotels.
 For emergencies, the Police can be contacted by calling 999.

 Hong Kong is generally a stable society underpinned by the rule of law.
-While demonstrations are usually conducted in a peaceful and orderly manner, some have been more volatile in nature, resulting in confrontations between police and protesters.
+While demonstrations are usually conducted in a peaceful and orderly manner, some have been more volatile in nature.
+Several large-scale political demonstrations have taken place across Hong Kong since June 2019, and some clashes between police and protesters have involved significant violence..
 You should avoid areas where protests and unplanned public gatherings are taking place if possible, monitor and follow the instructions of the local authorities and take sensible precautions against petty crime if you are nearby.

 Please ensure you check foreign travel advice for latest information on risks and precautions.